pRoy24/smc-gateway/README.md

-# REST API server and models for SuperFluid marketing campaigns
+# REST APIs for SuperFluid marketing campaigns

 ## This is a proof of concept for marketing campaign infrastructure that can be built over the SuperFluid framework.